Importance of Jury Service

-Juries are summoned 24 times per year.
-When selected, Jurors are required to report Tuesday or Thursday of Jury week.
+Juries are summoned as needed throughout each year.
+When selected, Jurors are required to report Tuesday or Wednesday of Jury week.
 In general a Trial lasts no more than one day and Jurors are asked to report for only one day of service.

 Reporting for Jury Duty

 The Hotline number is 440-891-3304.
 The Clerk of Courts has established a special telephone line for Jurors only.
 Jurors should call the Hotline after 5:00 p.m. on the day before they are to report and listen to a pre-recorded message explaining whether or not Trials will be proceeding the next day.
-On occasion, all Trials scheduled for the following day are settled before Trial and Jurors are not required to report.
+You may also check the Court website at www.bereamunicourt.org Home Page link labeled Jury Reporting Status.
+On occasion, all Jury Trials scheduled are settled before Trial and Jurors are not required to report.
 Using the Hotline avoids unnecessary trips to the Court.

 Juror Selection Process

 Jurors are first chosen from the six communities served by the Berea Municipal Courtwhich include Berea, Brook Park, Middleburg Heights, Olmsted Falls, Olmsted Township and Strongsville.
-The Court’s Jury Commission screens the list of potential jurors and submits a final list to the Clerk of Courts.
-From the list submitted to the Clerk by the Jury Commission, 40 Jurors are randomly selected for each Jury day.
-When called for Trial, all potential Jurors take an oath and are questioned first by the Judge and then by the attorney’s involved in the case.
+40 prospective Jurors are randomly selected for each Jury day.
+When called for Trial, all prospective Jurors take an oath and are questioned first by the Judge and then by the attorney’s involved in the case.
 This process is called voir dire.
 The goal of the voir dire is to obtain a fair and impartial Jury for each Trial.
 After questioning the Jurors, each attorney has the right to excuse a certain number of Jurors and after the attorneys are satisfied with the composition of theJury, the Jurors are sworn in and constitute the panel for that Trial.
 All non-selected Jurors are then excused.
-Once called to report for Jury Duty, your service to the Court for the reminder of time that the current Jury Pool will be completed.
+Once called to report for Jury Duty, your service to the Court for the reminder of time that the current Jury Pool is utilized will be completed.